 Is there a dress code?

 Are there any accommodations for the deaf and hearing impaired?

-As part of our Sunday 10:50am service, we provide a hearing device those who are hearing impaired.
+Yes!
+We provide a hearing device those who are hearing impaired.
 See our greeters in the lobby who are trained to get you ready to hear the word.

 Will I have to say anything, sign anything, or be singled out in any way?